adeyie/Email-Spam-Detection/README.md

 After data cleaning, CountVectorizer with ngram_range=(2,2) was applied to extract bigrams from the email body text.
 The generated bigrams provide valuable insights into common word pairings.

+The dataset is split into training and testing sets using stratified sampling.
+Stratified sampling ensures that the proportion of spam and ham emails is maintained in both the training and testing sets.
+This is crucial for preventing biased evaluation for the imbalanced dataset.
+A test set size of 20% is used to evaluate the model's performance.

 ## Acknowledgements
 * Thanks to the creators of the datasets used.
 * Special thanks to the open-source community for maintaining libraries and resources.